LasseWolter/IGS-TechTest-RecipeSchedulingAPI/README.md

 - factor out the HttpService and add caching

 ## Final thoughts
 I enjoyed this little challenge.
 It got me thinking about different parts of the development lifecycle and gave me the opportunity to practice some skills I haven't used in a while (like Docker).

+Towards the end of the challenge, I was questioning the usefulness of two separate APIs for recipes and scheduling.
+For the sake of the challenge it makes sense but for production code I'd recommend moving the scheduling logic into a separate controller inside the RecipeAPI.
+This could save a lot of code, allow us to easily share data models, and reduce the amount of data send over the network.

+I'm looking forward to talking to you about my code.